DailyCraft/ProfilPublic-Job-Offers/README.md

-# 🧾 Profil Public - Jobs listing
+# 🧾 Profil Public - Job offers

 This project is a frontend application built with Nuxt 3, Vue.js 3, and Tailwind CSS.
 It fetches and displays a list of available jobs from the Profil Public platform.